skhal/lab/cluster/net.lab.nuc/doc/jail.md

 ```

 > [!NOTE]
 > FreeBSD instructions include `/tmp` and `/home` mounts.
-It is only required
+Mount these only if
-> for X11 applications.
+> using X11 applications.

 Start the jail: